weXsol/Mongrel/README.md

 ## License

-The work is released As-IS under the LGPL license.
+The work is released AS-IS under the LGPL license.